2 - 2Shares

 The ultimate remedy for Busy Brain Syndrome in this era of information pollution:

-Avoid those things which do not serve your goals.
+Avoid that which does not serve your goals.

 As a creator, you’re not likely to get less busy or have fewer ideas, because the more you create, the more you live in the flow of the realm of ideas.
 This era of information pollution is not likely to clear up anytime soon.
 So it’s up to us to clean up our inner environment through discernment.